Best family cars for Motability

 A lower ride height and less weight usually mean running costs are better than you'll get in a similar crossover or SUV, while comfort and handling will be better than the family hatchback's high-riding counterparts, too.
 These cars are great for longer distance driving - some even feature adaptive cruise control to ease some of the strain, and there is plenty of useful tech on board to help with urban driving, too, such as parking sensors and advanced tech including autonomous city braking.

 Our picks for the best hatchbacks on Motability offer good space and low running costs, while the initial advance payments start from less than £200, and you won't need to pay much more for a well-specced model, either.

-We pick the best family hatchbacks available for nil advanced payment on Motability below...
+We pick the best family hatchbacks available on Motability below...

 - 2Best small cars for MotabilitySmall cars offer Motability users transport to get from A to B, but there's much more to our three picks

 - 3Best superminis for MotabilityUse your Motability allowance wisely, and you can get a supermini that's practical as well as fun to drive